 The following resources are provided to assist chapters with the election process.

-- Elections Handbook (this document)

-- · Elections Procedure section in the chapter's Bylaws and Standing Rules

-- · Candidate Information Slide Template

-- Template Google Form

-- The Pursuit Modules

-- Elections Overview Presentation slide deck, to be presented to the chapter by vp: member education

-- · Template slides to list candidates for each role

-- Using Google Forms for Voting Guide

-- Live virtual trainings provided by Executive Offices: Officers will receive email communication regarding these opportunities
+Search "Collegiate Officer Elections Resources" on the Delta Gamma library for a zip file containing most of the resources below.

+- Elections Handbook (this document) - Elections Procedure section in the chapter's Bylaws and Standing Rules - Candidate Information Slide Template - Template Google Form - The Pursuit Modules - Elections Overview Presentation slide deck, to be presented to the chapter by vp: member education - Template slides to list candidates for each role - Using Google Forms for Voting Guide - Live virtual trainings provided by Executive Offices: Officers will receive email communication regarding these opportunities - Ballot Nomination Form (should be shared by chapter president to members during Ballot Nomination Chapter Meeting) - Director Recommendation Form (should be shared by chapter president to members after the chapter elections meeting)